MicrosoftDocs/sdk-api/sdk-api-src/content/dsquery/index.md

 ## -description

-This header is used by Active Directory Domain Services.
+This header is used by ad.
 For more information, see:

 - [Active Directory Domain Services](../_ad/index.md)